raakeshb/dino-dash-game/README.md

 - **Dynamic Spawning**: Obstacles appear at regular intervals
 - **Parallax Clouds**: Background elements for depth
 - **Score System**: Points awarded for each passed obstacle
+- **Image Rendering**: Custom images rendered on canvas

 ## 🏆 Tips for High Scores

 - Time your jumps carefully - don't jump too early or too late
 - Stay calm as the speed increases
 - Focus on the next obstacle, not your score
+- Use images with clear shapes for better visibility
 - Practice makes perfect!

 ## 📝 Customization